kalisio/geokoder/README.md

 ### /reverse?lat=latValue&lon=lonValue&sources=filterPattern (GET)

 Performs *reverse* geocoding at the given point.
 Requires at least the `lat` and `lon` parameters which is the location that'll be searched in the geocoding sources.
+Additional query parameters include:
-The query supports an optional `sources` allowing users to only perform reverse geocoding in matching sources.
+  - `sources`: allows users to only perform reverse geocoding in matching sources.
 The source matching is based on [minimatch](https://github.com/isaacs/minimatch#minimatch).
-Some providers could support additional parameters:
   - `limit` the number of maximum items to get in the response
   - `distance` the maximum distance of items to be included in the response (useful for nearby location query not much for point in polygon query)